-Next we plot the evolution of CFA Franc trade before and after dissolution (Figure 18(a)), and entrance (Figure 18(b)).14 We find, once again, that the timing of the trade collapse in the case of exits is a bit odd.
-There is a significant, and massive, decline in trade from 15 to 5 years before dissolution.
-After that, trade was relatively flat before and after dissolution.
-The timing of the trade decline, and subsequent recovery post-dissolution, suggests that the CFA constitutes another counterexample, even though a naive dummy variable regression ignoring dynamics will find that trade flows were significantly higher in the pre-dissolution period.
-The trade dynamics for entrants in panel (b), on the other hand, admittedly does provide suggestive evidence for the proposition that currency unions increase trade.
+naive dummy variable regression ignoring dynamics will find that trade flows were significantly higher in the pre-dissolution period.
+The trade dynamics for entrants in Panel (b), on the other hand, admittedly does provide suggestive evidence for the proposition that CUs increase trade.
 However, even then, the dynamics look questionable, as bilateral trade was roughly the same 15 years after the CU as it was before.

-Next, in Table 11, we test the impact of the CFA Franc using a panel data regression approach as in 6.1.
+Next, in Table 12, we test the impact of the CFA Franc using a panel data regression approach as in 6.1.
 In column (1), we benchmark the results in Table 2 column (4) of GR (2016).
-In column (2), we exclude the trade collapse that took place more than 5 years before the end of CUs, effectively comparing trade in the last 5 years of a CFA Franc relationship to the period after.
+In column (2), we exclude the trade collapse that took place more than 5 years before the end of CUs, effectively comparing trade in the last five years of a CFA Franc relationship to the period after.
 The coefficient shrinks to .29 with a standard error of .34 and is thus insignificant.
-In column (3), we limit the control group to Africa, and

-^{14.} Once again, here we are using model 2.1.
+In column (3), we limit the control group to Africa, and include separate dummies for the CUs more than five years before dissolution, and again find insignificant results.
+In column (4), we exclude observations where either import or export data is missing.
+In fact, in this case, the coefficient actually increases slightly, although so does the standard error.
+In column (5), we add in Africa\Year FEs instead.
+In column (6), we use the second model (equation 2.2) with exports as the dependent variable, and include our separate dummies for the CFA observations more than five years before dissolution.
+In column (7), we additionally limit the sample to Africa.
+The main message here is that, while we do not necessarily have a favorite specification, the original estimates of .89 and .72 is not robust, even if the point estimate is still large.